-Different people respond to different forms of presentation.
+People respond in different ways to different forms of presentation.
 That said, there is a general principle that I think is particularly appropriate to slide design, and that is if you are showing data the best way is in a picture, the second-best way is in a table and the least effective way is to present the data simply as text.